Ricardo Rossel

-Ricardo Rossel Sirot (12 May 1841 in Lima – 6 December 1909 in Barranco) was a Peruvian author, poet, politician, scholar, and entrepreneur, and the founder of the Club Literario de Lima.
+Ricardo Rossel Sirot (12 May 1841 – 6 December 1909) was a Peruvian author, poet, politician, scholar, and entrepreneur.
+He was the founder of the Club Literario de Lima.

 Biography

-Ricardo Rossel was born in Lima to the French immigrant Eugenio Rossel, a gentleman from the Nîmes region of Languedoc, who arrived to Peru in 1826, and established one of the first French imports stores in Lima, and Carmen Sirot, a distinguished lady from Lima.
-He had 4 siblings, Manuel Eugenio, Carlos Amador, Rosalia and Isidro.
+Ricardo Rossel was born in Lima to the French immigrant Eugenio Rossel, a man from the Nîmes region of Languedoc, who arrived in Peru in 1826 and established a French imports store in Lima, and Carmen Sirot, a woman from Lima.
+He had four siblings - Manuel Eugenio, Carlos Amador, Rosalia and Isidro.

-Rossel studied at the Seminario de Santo Toribio, earning all the first prizes and also a gold medal in his final year of higher education.
+Rossel studied at the Seminario de Santo Toribio, earning a gold medal in his final year of higher education.
 In the early years of his schooling, he showed a natural disposition and interest in literature.
-Reading became one of his favorites pastimes, reading eagerly the classics of the epoch that helped shape his style and literary spirit.
+Reading became one of his favorite pastimes, and he read eagerly the classics of the epoch that helped shape his style and literary spirit.
 At the age of 13, he composed his first verses.